-These three macronutrients make up the breadth of all the foods we eat, from meats to grains, vegetables to dairy and even sweets.
-Each plays a crucially important role in our health, fitness, and general well-being.
-It is, however, crucial to develop a thorough understanding of each if you’re looking to walk down the ‘macros’ lane.
-(We will take a dive into them, one at a time, and explore what they do as part of our day-to-day diets ahead in the article).
+These three macronutrients make up the breadth of all the foods we eat, from meats to grains, vegetables to dairy, and even sweets.
+Each plays a crucial role in our health, fitness, and general well-being.

-So, for those concentrating on shedding the extra pounds or becoming more conscious of their everyday food choices—keeping a tab of macros over calories might do the trick.
 They call it IIFYM—translating into ‘If It Fits Your Macros.’
-This is a rather flexible diet route because it allows you to consume all kinds of food, but with accountability.
-You’ve got to stay with the ‘macro limit’.
-(Reminder of adulting, isn’t it?)
+This is a rather flexible diet route because it allows you to consume all kinds of food but with accountability.
+You’ve got to stay within the ‘macro limit.’

 The answer is a three-step process.

-If you already know how many calories you need to consume based on the many factors like age, gender, weight etc., then you can proceed to step 2.
-Else, this tool will make life easier and help you get a total for your calorie intake.
+If you already know how many calories you need to consume based on factors like age, gender, weight, etc., then you can proceed to step 2.
+If not, this tool will make life easier and help you get a total for your calorie intake.

-There are established macronutrient ratios to suit your body’s needs (see the image below).
-The ratio you choose will help determine what food group(s) the desired calories will come from.
-For now, let’s use the ratio of 30% proteins, 40% carbohydrates, and 30% fat.
+There are established macronutrient ratios to suit your body’s needs.
+The ratios you choose will help determine what food groups the desired calories will come from.
+For now, let’s use a basic macro ratio of 30% proteins, 40% carbohydrates, and 30% fat.

-Using the above ratio, let’s calculate the daily intake of food.
-Assume that your total calorie intake is 1800 calories per day and we are using the ratio 30:40:30 (proteins, carbs, fat).
+Using the above ratio, let’s calculate a daily food intake.
+Assume that your total calorie intake is 1800 calories per day and that we use the ratio of 30:40:30 (proteins, carbs, fat).

 - 30% of your calories must come from fats.
 Hence, 1800 x 0.30 = 540 calories

 Seems like a lot?
-If you’re not sure how to track macros, just use this macro calculator to find out the intake of your macros (in grams) for each day.
+If you’re unsure how to track macros, just use this macro calculator to find out your macros intake (in grams) for each day.

 Enzymes made up of proteins also support the functions of regulating metabolism, appetite, and gut health, all of which are major contributors to fitness and diet health.